eaobservatory/hedwig/doc/review/invitation.rst

 The process of accepting an invitation to review a proposal is very similar to that for
 :doc:`accepting a proposal membership invitation <../user/invitation>`.
+Please note that this process does not apply if you were invited to review a proposal using your existing account
+--- in that case you will be able to access the proposal and enter your review directly using the links included in your review invitation email, or from your :doc:`review list <review_list>`.

 * If you have already registered with the system, you can add the review to your existing account.